DSC 40B – Theoretical Foundations of Data Science II

 We'll be using the following grading scheme:

-Calculating your grade: when calculating your lab and homework grades, you should weigh each assignment by the points possible on that assignment.
+When calculating your lab and homework grades, you should weigh each assignment by the points possible on that assignment.
 In other words, the homework and lab parts of your grade are calculated by dividing the number of points you earned across all assignments by the number of points possible across all assignments.
 Some homeworks and labs are worth more, and some are worth less.
+For example, if Lab 1 is worth 10 points and Lab 2 is worth 20 points, Lab 2 will count twice as much toward your lab grade.
 This is by design, since some assignments are intentionally shorter.

 Support and Resources